1985 – present (32 years)

-A Tribe Called Quest was an influential hip hop group of the 1990s, originally formed in Queens, New York City in 1985.
-The group is composed of Q-Tip, Phife Dawg, and DJ Ali Shaheed Muhammad.
+A Tribe Called Quest is a hip-hop group formed in Queens, New York City in 1985.
+The group was composed of Q-Tip, Phife Dawg, and DJ Ali Shaheed Muhammad.
 A fourth member, Jarobi White, was an intermittent collaborator appearing on their first album, but he left the group soon after, although he is mentioned as a 'sometimes' member on their third album liner notes.
 Along with De La Soul and Jungle Brothers, the group was a central part of the Native Tongues Posse, and enjoyed the most commercial success out of all the groups to emerge from that collective.

 Q-Tip and Phife had grown up together in Queens, and met Muhammad in high school.
 The group's name was coined by The Jungle Brothers, whose members attended the same school.
 Soon after, the group began performing live and recording on a local label.
 The group became a part of the Native Tongues family, a Hip-Hop artist collective also consisting of the groups Jungle Brothers, De La Soul and Black Sheep.